isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Nature Walks.md

 links everything together.</p>
 <p>Nature Kaki Chapters have brought their communities to enjoy these green
-spaces through their walks, led by the Nature Kakis themselves or in collaboration with guides from the <a href="/all/nature-kakis-happenings/friends-of-the-parks/" rel="noopener noreferrer nofollow" target="_blank">Friends of the Parks</a> programme or other environmental groups.</p>
+spaces through their walks, led by the Nature Kakis themselves or in collaboration with guides from <a href="/all/nature-kakis-happenings/friends-of-the-parks/" rel="noopener noreferrer nofollow" target="_blank">Friends of the Parks</a> or other environmental groups.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Walk_2.png">